Emily Dickinson Lexicon

 Close; shut; secure; seal.

-late (-r, -est), adj.
+late (-r, -st), adj.
 [OE læt.] (webplay: after, coming, day, delay, depart, end, far, happening, hour, Italy, last, leaps, lie, life, long, ministry, near, night, period, place, rains, round, see, slow, summer, tardy, time, toward).

-- Gone; lost; disappeared; existing not long ago, but now decayed or departed.
+- Gone; lost; disappeared; former; decayed; departed.

 - After dark; at night.

-- [Fig.] lasting; enduring.
+- More lasting; more enduring.